Wants to Meet Up

 I've Couchsurfed primarily in Peru and a few other places as well.
 I've also met some awesome NYC CS folks through various events and meetups all over the city.
 In fact, some of my best friends in New York I first met through CS!

-While I usually have not been able to host in NYC due to various living situations (parents, unsupportive-of-CS roommates, being a live-in nanny for a year), I've showed many people around New York which is always fun for me =) I've also met up with CSers during my travels for various fun activities.
+While I was not able to host much in NYC due to various living situations that made it difficult/impossible, I showed many people around New York which is always fun for me =) I've also met up with CSers during my travels for various fun activities.
+I'm just recently getting back into hosting in Oregon.

 One Amazing Thing I’ve Done